ObjectDB Database Search

 Numbers in JPQL and Criteria Queries

-, -12.5 . as parameters - when numeric values are assigned as arguments. as path expressions - in ...
-Java numeric object: // Create path and parameter expressions: Expression path = country ... ( path , param); // 2 expressions Expression sum2 = cb. sum ( path , 1000); // expression + number
+and -12.5 .
+As parameters that are bound to numeric arguments.
+As path expressions that navigate ... expression or a simple Java numeric object. // Create path and parameter expressions: Expression path ... (+) Expression sum1 = cb. sum ( path , param); // 2 expressions Expression sum2 = cb. sum ( path , 1000

 FROM clause (JPQL / Criteria API)

-a join variable that is bound to the c1.neighbors path and iterates only over objects in ... variable that serves as a root and additional join variables that are bound to path expressions.
-Join variables can also be bound to path expressions that are based on other join variables that appear
+is declared as a join variable that is bound to the c1.neighbors path and iterates only over objects in ... range variable that serves as a root and additional join variables that are bound to path expressions.
+Join variables can also be bound to path expressions that are based on other join variables

 SELECT clause (JPQL / Criteria API)